siraben/website/_posts/2022-08-01-tailscale-iptables.md

 [22:18:57] [Server thread/INFO]: Done (2.163s)!
 For help, type "help"
 ```

-And let's check if Minecraft can see it...
+And let's check if Minecraft can see it if I put in the Tailscale IP...

 <center><p><img src="/assets/server-entry.png"></p></center>